How to Delete Multiple Emails in Gmail

 Many Gmail inboxes are crammed full of old emails that aren’t needed anymore.
 There’s a lot of space on a Google account—15 GB to be precise!
 But that doesn’t mean you don’t want to get rid of the clutter.

-Deleting them one by one is tedious and time-consuming; luckily, there are a couple of tricks to deleting multiple emails at once.
+Deleting them one by one is tedious and time-consuming However, if you knew how to delete multiple pages of emails in Gmail at one go, then it wouldn’t be so.
+Luckily, there are a couple of tricks that you can use to delete multiple emails on Gmail at once.

 In this tutorial, we'll show you how to delete multiple emails in Gmail the simple way, and we’ll talk about how to use filters to get rid of even more emails quicker.